Mike Macdonald: Michigan

-In January 2021, Macdonald joined Jim Harbaugh's staff at Michigan, as the defensive coordinator of the Michigan Wolverines football program.
-In Macdonald's only season at the University of Michigan, the Wolverines posted a top 10 national defense, won the Big Ten Conference Championship, and played in the College Football Playoff.
-The team finished with a national ranking of #3.
+In January 2021, Macdonald joined Jim Harbaugh's staff at Michigan as the defensive coordinator.
+In Macdonald's lone season at Michigan, the Wolverines posted a top-10 national defense, went undefeated at home, won the Big Ten Conference Championship, and played in the College Football Playoff.
+The team finished with a national ranking of No. 3 and a final record of 12–2.

 Baltimore Ravens (second stint)

-On January 27, 2022, Macdonald was re-hired by the Baltimore Ravens as their defensive coordinator under head coach John Harbaugh, replacing Don Martindale.
+On January 27, 2022, Macdonald was re-hired by the Ravens as their defensive coordinator under head coach John Harbaugh, replacing Don Martindale.
 In 2022, Macdonald led the Ravens' defense to only allowing 315 points in 17 games.
 Averaging just under 19 points per game, the Ravens' defense was ranked the fourth best defense in the league.

 In 2023, the Ravens' defensive unit improved under Macdonald as they only allowed 280 points in total on the season, the fewest in the NFL.
-The Ravens would advance to the AFC Championship this season and despite losing to the eventual Super Bowl champions, the Kansas City Chiefs, the Ravens would hold the Chiefs to just 17 points, marking the team's sixth consecutive game where they held an opponent to 20 points or less.
+The Ravens would advance to the AFC Championship Game, and despite losing to the eventual Super Bowl champions, the Kansas City Chiefs, the Ravens held the Chiefs to just 17 points, marking the team's sixth consecutive game where they held an opponent to 20 points or less.